rcassani/castoriscausa/content/articles/ge62vr_nvidia_cuda_two_monitors.md

 * Open **NVDIA X Server Settings** to configure the external monitor

+## 1A Problems at turning off NVIDA GPU with `prime-select` command
-* **Updated** It works fine but prime-select cannot turn off the NVIDIA GPU, thus changing to the iGPU does not save power
+If while using the NVIDIA drivers, the screen works fine but the `prime-select` command cannot turn off the NVIDIA GPU, thus changing to the intel GPU does not save power.
+Try the following.
-* **Updated** Solution:

-After installing, disable the “nvidia-fallback” service:
+* After installing, disable the `nvidia-fallback` service:

 		:::bash
 		$ sudo systemctl disable nvidia-fallback.service

-Blacklist nouveau driver using GRUB config.
+* Blacklist nouveau driver using GRUB config.
 In /etc/default/grub look for a line `GRUB_CMDLINE_LINUX` .
 Add `nouveau.blacklist=1` into that parameter.
 If the line is not present add this line `GRUB_CMDLINE_LINUX="nouveau.blacklist=1"`

-The third optional step is bbswitch (only for laptop users interested for power savings, if your system supports it.)
-Install “bbswitch-dkms”
+* If you are interested for power savings (for laptops with dual GPU and your system supports it): install `bbswitch-dkms`

+		:::bash
-`sudo apt install bbswitch-dkms`
+		$ sudo apt install bbswitch-dkms

-Configure the system to load it by appending `bbswitch` in `/etc/modules`
+* Configure the system to load it by appending `bbswitch` in `/etc/modules`

-To switch to Intel graphics run
+* Now, to switch to Intel graphics run

-`sudo prime-select intel`
+		:::bash
+		$ sudo prime-select intel

-To use NVIDIA (for external display etc)
+* To use NVIDIA (for external display etc)

-`sudo prime-select nvidia`
+		:::bash
+		$ sudo prime-select nvidia

 ## 2 Install and Test CUDA driver